Energy Dependence of Flavor Instabilities Stemming from Crossings in the Neutrino Flavor Lepton Number Angular Distribution: Flavor instability for non-vanishing vacuum mixing

 When non-electron flavors are taken into account, the development of flavor instabilities depends on $\alpha_{\nu_x}$ and $\sigma_{\nu_x}$.
 For the sake of simplicity, we fix $\alpha_{\nu_x}$ and $\sigma_{\nu_x}$ as indicated in Table~\ref{tab:Benchmark}, instead of letting them vary as we do for the parameters characteristic of the distribution of $\bar\nu_e$.
 Note that the inclusion of the non-electron flavors effectively changes the neutrino self-interaction strength; however, this has no effect on the linear growth rate.
 Since in this paper we only focus on the linear regime, for the sake of simplicity we adopt the same constant $\mu$ for both systems with and without non-electron flavors.

-The role of non-electron flavors in the development of flavor instabilities is visible in Fig.~\ref{fig:Alpha_times_Sigma_w_neq_0_with_nu_x}, in which one can see that the emergence of instabilities is opposite from the scenario without $\nu_x$ and $\bar\nu_x$.
+The role of non-electron flavors in the development of flavor instabilities is visible in Fig.~\ref{fig:Alpha_times_Sigma_w_neq_0_with_nu_x} (cf.~also Figs.~\ref{fig:Alpha_times_Sigma_and_Angular_Dist} and \ref{fig:Alpha_times_Sigma_w_neq_0_without_nu_x}), in which one can see that the emergence of instabilities is opposite with respect to the case without $\nu_x$ and $\bar\nu_x$.
 For $\omega<0$ (left bottom panel), the instabilities around $D^z_0=0$ (cf.~left top panel) disappear, and new ones develop around $\zeta=0$.
 As for $\omega>0$ (right bottom panel), the instabilities around $\zeta=0$ disappear (cf.~right top panel).
 This behavior is in agreement with the dependence on EPN-XPN, as in the first-order correction in Eq.~\ref{eq:I_f_theta_first_order}, in which non-electron (anti)neutrinos cancel out the contribution from electron (anti)neutrinos.

 Recent work has already highlighted the importance of considering the angular distributions of non-electron (anti)neutrinos \cite{Capozzi:2020kge, Zaizen:2021wwl, Chakraborty:2019wxe, Zaizen:2022cik,Shalgar:2021wlj}.
 In Refs.~\cite{Capozzi:2020kge, Zaizen:2021wwl, Chakraborty:2019wxe}, the authors relax the assumption of equal $\nu_\mu$ and $\nu_\tau$ emission, showing that the onset of flavor instabilities depends on the combination of each initial flavor lepton number difference $\alpha$LN-$\beta$LN.
 Reference~\cite{Zaizen:2022cik} pointed out that the ELN-XLN angular distribution would be relevant even in the two-flavor approximation, considering a time-dependent ELN-XLN distribution to determine when the system achieves a steady state.
-Here, we show that the angular distributions of $\nu_x$ and $\bar\nu_x$ become important for the onset of flavor conversion when vacuum mixing is taken into account, in agreement with the findings of Ref.~\cite{Shalgar:2021wlj}.
+Here, we show that the angular distributions of $\nu_x$ and $\bar\nu_x$ become important for the onset of flavor conversion triggered by the presence of crossings in the ELN-XLN angular distribution when vacuum mixing is taken into account, in agreement with the findings of Ref.~\cite{Shalgar:2021wlj}.
 Additionally, because of the inclusion of $\omega$, we show that the onset of flavor instabilities depends on the FPN and not only on the FLN.